Skip to Main Content

 • Most health plans require lab results from the previous 6 months

-• Ensure labs confirm and support Stage 2 diagnostic criteria:
+• Ensure labs confirm Stage 2 diagnostic criteria1:

 • Positive for at least 2 islet AAbs

-• Diagnosed with dysglycemia without overt hyperglycemia (eg, via OGTT)
+• Diagnosed with dysglycemia without overt hyperglycemia (eg, via OGTT; if not available, use an

 • Discuss site-of-care options/preferences with patients early